Stary Służew: History

-By 1238, the village of Służewo (later known as Służew), was placed near Sadurka river, and owned by the Catholic Order of Canon Regulars of St. Augustin from Czerwińsk nad Wisłą.
+By 1238, the village of Służewo (later known as Służew), was placed near Sadurka stream (with Służewiec Stream currently being its only remainder), and owned by the Catholic Order of Canon Regulars of St. Augustin from Czerwińsk nad Wisłą.
 In 1240, it was acquired by duke Konrad I of Masovia, who then gifted it to his knight and count, Gotard of Służew, on 27 April 1245.
 His descendants became the Służewiecki family of the Radwan heraldic clan, who owned this land until the 17th century.
 The village came into prosperity in the 16th century thanks to selling its grain to Gdańsk.
 At the end of the 17th century, the village was bought by king John III Sobieski, and incorporated into the Wilanów Estate.
 In the following decades, Służew changed owners numerous times.
 Among them, was nobleman August Aleksander Czartoryski, who expanded the agricultural estate of Służew, and financed the rebuiling of the St. Catherine Church in 1742.
 The template was later again rebuilt in 1848, in the Romanesque Revival style.

-In 1776, the Krasiński Palace was built Służew.
+In 1776, the Krasiński Palace was built near Służew.
 It was commissioned by princess Elżbieta Izabela Lubomirska as a gift for her daughter Aleksandra Lubomirska, and son-in-law Stanisław Kostka Potocki.
 In 1822, it became the property of Julian Ursyn Niemcewicz, who organised a library there collecting rare and valuable books.
 He renamed his estate after his family cognomen to Ursynów, which later inspired the name of the modern city district of Ursynów.
 The palace was rebuilt in 1860 in the Renaissance Revival style.
 In 1857, it was acquired by the Krasiński family.
 Its last owner, Edward Bernard Raczyński donated it to the Ministry of Religious Affairs and Public Education in 1921.

 Between 1818 and 1821, Stanisław Kostka Potocki established the Gucin residence near the St. Catherine Church.
 Following his death in 1821, his wife, Aleksandra Lubomirska founded there the garden complex of Gucin Grove, which was developed between 1821 and 1830.
-At the turn of 19th century, there were also built catacombs.
+At the turn of the 19th century, there were also built catacombs.

 In 1864, following the abolition of serfdom in Poland, 44 households received combined land of 342 ha.